 The M5 is the EOS M camera most suited for photography enthusiasts.
 We say this because it resembles a DSLR in design and has dual command dials and a specialized exposure compensation dial.

 These offer a quicker manner of engaging with the camera’s exposure settings than prior versions or, for that matter, the majority of Canon’s entry-level DSLRs, which tend to feature a single command dial.
 This is because these have two command dials.

 It is interesting to note that the camera borrows several features from the Gx X family of PowerShot compacts (such as the G7 X II), the most notable of which is the inclusion of a ‘Dial Func’ button, which, when pressed, reassigns one of the command dials to a different function.

-The following functions can be assigned to the Dial Func. button on your camera: Standard (which will set the dial to its default assignment for that exposure mode), ISO, White Balance, Metering Mode, AF mode, and Drive Mode.
+The following functions can be assigned to the Dial Func.
+Button on your camera: Standard (which will set the dial to its default assignment for that exposure mode), ISO, White Balance, Metering Mode, AF mode, and Drive Mode.

-When it comes to how the touchscreen operates when the camera is held up to your eye, it is quite evident that Canon has learned a great deal from Panasonic (although they still haven’t equaled the smoothness of Panasonic’s implementation).
+When it comes to how the touchscreen operates when the camera is held up to your eye, it is pretty evident that Canon has learned a great deal from Panasonic (although they still haven’t equaled the smoothness of Panasonic’s implementation).

 The second significant advantage of touchscreens is that when the camera is set to face detection mode, you can drag your finger across the screen to tell the camera to refocus on and follow a different face in the scene.
-This feature could be especially helpful when recording video and performs very consistently.
+This feature could be beneficial when recording video and performs very consistently.